qrzn23/min/wip/magick/content.md

 powerful as to effect the destinies of empires.

-But the phenomena of the Knowledge and Conversation of the Holy Guardian Angel are a side issue ; the essence of the Union is the intimacy.
-Their intimacy (or rather identity) is independent of all partial forms of expression ; at its best it is therefore as inarticulate as Love.
+But the phenomena of the Knowledge and Conversation of the Holy Guardian Angel are a side issue; the essence of the Union is the intimacy.
+Their intimacy (or rather identity) is independent of all partial forms of expression; at its best it is therefore as inarticulate as Love.

 The intensity of the consummation will more probably compel